 Cuericí Biological Station

-Located near Cerro de la Muerte, is a high elevation site containing stunning tropical oak forest and access to the paramó, an alpine tundra ecosystem.
+Located near Cerro de la Muerte, Cuericí is a high elevation (2800 m) site containing stunning tropical oak forest and access to the páramo, an tropical alpine tundra ecosystem.
 The forest is protected as a private reserve and the station is also a sustainable development project and trout farm.

 Las Alturas Research Station